Southfield No Fault Attorneys

 The no-fault statute provides that a person who is injured in an automobile accident may recover benefits for work loss in a variety of different situations.
 This benefit, as well as the other 3 major no-fault benefits, is paid regardless of who is at fault in the accident.
 It might surprise some as to how extensive these benefits can be and include persons who haven’t even begun a job at the time of the accident and persons who are fired while on disability.

-Some of the hallmarks to note regarding work Lawrence are as follows:
+Some of the hallmarks to note regarding work loss are as follows:

 - Work loss benefits are payable for only 3 years from the date of accident;